 Cloud or On-Premise?
 Which is the right choice for your business?

-Cloud or On-Premise which is the best choice?
+Cloud or On-Premise What's the Best Choice?

-Compare Features between Cloud or On-Premise
+Compare resources between Cloud and On-Premise

 One of the main differences between cloud and on-premise solutions is the resources they offer.
-The cloud provides access to an unlimited amount of storage and computing power, while on-premise solutions are limited by bandwidth, physical space, and hardware.
+The cloud provides access to an unlimited amount of storage and computing power, while on-premise solutions are limited by bandwidth, physical space and hardware.

 Cloud services are highly scalable, which means you can quickly add or remove resources as needed.
 On-Premise, however, requires a more manual approach to resource management with longer setup times, requiring physical upgrades such as more CPUs or extra RAM.

-Daily Challenges
+Daily challenges

 Fonseca explains that all this outsourcing is only possible through cloud computing.

-Models for Every Business
+Models for every business

 Public Cloud: Shared services for other corporations, and access segregation

-Private Cloud: Private Services
+Private Cloud: Private services

 Hybrid Cloud

-Read the whole story at: itforum365.com.br
+Read the full article at: itforum365.com.br

-Do you like the content?
+Enjoying the content?
 Share it!

 EN